Tips to Help Your Cat Lose Weight

 Teasers can help your cat exercise their body and mind.
 The fluffy streamers help stimulate natural instincts and encourage play.

 If your cat is constantly begging for food and then gobbles up their meal in 5 seconds, you may want to reconsider your feeding method.
-Try slowing down their eating with a brain-teasing feeder like the Food Tree or CatIt Senses Food Maze.
-(See these products below).
-As well as slowing down their eating, these toys help to keep your cat mentally stimulated and physically active.
+Using a puzzle feeder is a great way to help slow down your cat's speed of eating and help them feel fuller for longer.
+These toys also help to keep your cat mentally stimulated and physically active.

 Even a small amount of treats can send your cat's weight loss program off the rails.
 But that doesn't mean your kitty cat has to miss out on their favourite nibblets.
 There are plenty of ways to 'treat' your cat without adding to their calorie load.